Skip to main content

 Exporting timber and wood products

-New Zealand forestry exports are worth more than $4 billion a year.
-The amount of wood harvested is expected to grow from 29 million cubic metres to 32 million cubic metres by 2020.
+New Zealand forestry exports were worth $5.89 billion a year in 2024.
+In the same year, 32.7 million cubic metres of timber were harvested.
 MPI's role is to help log, timber, and other wood exporters meet the requirements of overseas markets.

 In this section